csiro-fair/marimba/docs/pipeline.md

 ```

 Marimba will automatically identify each Pipeline and Collection within the Project and initiate the `_process` method
-for each one.
-Leveraging its parallelized core architecture, Marimba processes each Pipeline and Collection combination
+for each combination.
+Leveraging its parallelized core architecture, Marimba processes each Pipeline and Collection
-independently and concurrently.
-This approach maximizes the utilization of computing resources and significantly
+combination independently and concurrently.
+This approach maximizes the utilization of computing resources and
-accelerates data processing.
-The image below illustrates how Marimba implements parallel processing, showing the
+significantly accelerates data processing.
+The image below illustrates how Marimba implements parallel processing,
-interactions between Pipelines and Collections:
+showing the interactions between Pipelines and Collections:

 ![Marimba Workflow](img/marimba-workflow.png)

 ##### Targeted Processing with Specific Pipelines and Collections

-For more targeted processing, Marimba allows you to specify particular Pipelines or Collections.
+For more targeted processing, Marimba allows you to specify particular Pipelines and/or Collections.
 This feature is
-particularly useful when you need to process only a subset of data or test changes in a specific pipeline without
+particularly useful when you need to process only a subset of data or test changes in a specific Pipeline without
 affecting the entire dataset.
 Using the `--collection-name` and `--pipeline-name` CLI options, you can configure
 Marimba to process only the specified subsets of Pipelines and/or Collections.
 For instance, if you wanted to process
 data only from a specific Collection using a particular Pipeline, you could use the command: